Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_evalsoc/README.md

 **step2: Setup**

-> Please make sure the steps are executed.
+> Please make sure the following steps are executed.
->
-> Make sure you have good network connection to download files in tensorflow/lite/micro/tools/make/third_party_downloads.inc
+  Make sure you have good network connection to download files in tensorflow/lite/micro/tools/make/third_party_downloads.inc

 1. Setup Third Party Files

 Some third party files are also required to be downloaded, but it might fail due to bad connection.
 So we prepare the predownload folder `downloads` exclude only `nuclei_studio`, include `nuclei_sdk`.

-Please download `tflm_third_downloads_0.6.0.zip` from https://drive.weixin.qq.com/s?k=ABcAKgdSAFcbr2N2X9
+Please download `tflm_third_downloads_0.7.1.zip` from https://drive.weixin.qq.com/s?k=ABcAKgdSAFcr0OwQhA

 ~~~shell
 # Make sure your are in tflm repo directory